 Deep Creek Hot Springs

-It's about a two-mile trek to get to the springs, so proper shoes are necessary, but the pools don't disappoint.
+It's about a 2-mile trek to get to the springs, so proper shoes are necessary.
+But the journey is worth it—the pools don't disappoint.

 Travertine Hot Springs

 Not far from the Nevada border in Northern California, Travertine Hot Springs has the best of both worlds: a secluded location that's also easily accessible from the main road.
 These hot springs provide breathtaking views of the surrounding Sierra mountains, which can be blanketed in snow depending on the time of year.